-AutoCAD brings incredible new power to AutoCAD tables.
+AutoCAD 2008 brings incredible new power to AutoCAD tables.
 Users can now do things that they've only dreamed of being able to do in AutoCAD for more than 20 years.

-Tables are considerably different than they were in versions prior to AutoCAD 2008.
-At last, linking data no longer requires programming-anyone can do it-making the power of tables and data links available to all AutoCAD users.
+Tables now are considerably different than they were in previous versions, and there are still some rough edges to these new capabilities that will certainly be resolved in future releases.
+But at last, linking data no longer requires programming-anyone can do it-making the power of tables and data links available to all AutoCAD users.